Nigel Dennis: Career

 Dennis held jobs at the National Board of Review of Motion Pictures, a censorship body; The New Republic, a progressive political journal; and Time.
 His job at Time returned him to Britain in 1950 (or 1949).
-Easing into novel writing, in 1949 he published his first acknowledged novel, Boys and Girls Come out to Play (A Sea Change in the USA), which won the Anglo-American novel award for that year (shared with Anthony West).
+Easing into novel writing, in 1949 he published his first acknowledged novel, Boys and Girls Come out to Play (A Sea Change in the US), which won the Anglo-American novel award for that year (shared with Anthony West).
 It starts semi-autobiographically, with a depiction of a young man having an epileptic seizure, a condition Dennis had all his life.
 Later in 1955, Dennis published his most notable work, Cards of Identity, a witty psychological satire that gained cult acclaim.
 The novel was converted into a play the following year.
 Members of the Identity Club gather at an English country house to listen to papers discussing interesting case histories of various identity problems.
-The novel details many of the problems England experienced in the late forties and early fifties.
-His third novel, A House in Order also deals with the question of identity but it is more personal rather than social as it portrays how a prisoner keeps his mind in order during his imprisonment.
+The novel details many of the problems England experienced in the late 1940s and early 1950s.
+His third novel, A House in Order, also deals with the question of identity but it is more personal rather than social as it portrays how a prisoner keeps his mind in order during his imprisonment.
 Dennis's career involved a mixture of non-fiction, novel, criticism, and play-writing.
 His book reviews appeared in the Sunday Telegraph for twenty years, starting (with the newspaper itself) in 1961.
 He became a contributor to Encounter in 1963 and was eventually appointed its co-editor before terminating his relationship with the magazine in 1970.

 Dennis's books were few but distinguished.
 His other works include Two Plays and a Preface (1958) and Dramatic Essays (1962).
 A short study of Jonathan Swift won the Royal Society of Literature Award under the W. H. Heinemann bequest in 1966; this was followed by Exotics: Poems of the Mediterranean and Middle East (1970) and his last book, An Essay on Malta (1972), with illustrations by Osbert Lancaster.

 Three of his plays were put on at the Royal Court theatre: Cards of Identity (1956), The Making of Moo (1957) and August for the People (1961).
 The first London revival of The Making of Moo was staged at the Orange Tree Theatre, Richmond, London, in November 2009.

 According to a letter published in The Guardian in May 2008: "In the 1930s, Dennis wrote Chalk and Cheese; a co-educational school novel under the pseudonym Richard Vaughan.
 Legend has it that, before publication, every copy was destroyed in an air raid on a warehouse."
 In fact the novel, which was largely autobiographical, was published in 1934 and reviewed by the Times Literary Supplement, among others.

+Susan Sontag called Dennis "one of the writers I most admire in the world".